What the heck is online fitness coaching? How does it work and what’s in it for me?

 You don't need to go to a gym, if you don't want to!
 Many of my clients train in their own homes for various reasons, like taking care of young children, living in remote locations with no gyms available, or just simple convenience.

 You can skyrocket your fitness with the right set of body weight moves coupled with a few simple (and inexpensive) pieces of equipment.
 My clients’ home gyms range from a $20 set of resistance bands to a full garage gym with a squat rack and bench press.

 Online coaching is cost effective.
 You're not paying a coach a high hourly rate (plus club overhead), so you can get better training at a fraction of the price.
 Rather than booking hour-long sessions at the gym each week, online coaches can provide ongoing (and better!) support as you work toward your goals.

 What type of client might not do well with online coaching?

 If you’re the type of person who needs an appointment with a trainer at a gym in order to work out, online coaching might not work for you.
 You're gonna need some level of self-motivation and self-discipline to get the most out of online coaching.
 You get structure, direction, support, and accountability of course, but it’s still up to you to get done what you’ve set out to do.

 Online coaching is a great way of empowering yourself to take ownership of your own fitness and build bulletproof health habits.
 It could be what you need to level-up your fitness!

 Ready to kick some [plant-based] butt?

-Apply to work with me in 2 easy steps!
+If you're vegan (or wannabe vegan) and want to level-up your fitness and nutrition, apply to work with me in 2 easy steps!
 Fill out a quick 10-question application form, and you’ll automatically be taken to a booking page to schedule your free audition call where we can talk in more detail about your goals, how I can help, and your action plan.